abtblk/Mac-roPad/README.md

+> [!IMPORTANT]
+> If you run into any errors PLEASE copy-paste them into an issue!
+Thanks!

 # MacroPad
 So you've ordered a chinese macro keypad and the software supplied doesn't make any sense to you?
 That was my problem as well...